 As any teacher knows, academic success can be impacted by a multitude of non-academic factors—the number and complexity of which only increases for secondary students.

-Quality EWS’ can be set to look at whole child data—social-emotional, survey, behavior, attendance, intervention—in addition to academics.
+Quality EWS’ can be set to look at whole child data—SEB, survey, behavior incident, attendance, intervention—in addition to academics.
 Just as importantly, they also allow you to build in the next steps.
 Should a counselor be notified?
 Should the principal call a parent?
 Should a student plan be initiated?

 Our data can be so powerful, but we need visibility into them in the moment.
 An EWS can help secondary schools overcome the challenge of having so much complex data for so many students in order to enable impactful intervention at the time it’s needed.